PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Dataflow

-As shown in Figure \ref{fig6}, the mapping scheme leverages data locality and maximizes computation parallelism.
-Since commands such as activation (ACT) and precharge (PRE) are expensive, achieving a high row-hit rate is preferred.
+As shown in Figure \ref{fig7}, the mapping scheme leverages data locality and maximizes computation parallelism.
+Since activation (ACT) and precharge (PRE) commands are expensive in both latency and energy, achieving a high row hit rate is preferred.
 To this end, matrix data used for MAC operations need to be mapped to consecutive physical DRAM cells.
 This approach means the corresponding row only needs to be activated once to transfer all required data to the row buffer, and the MAC units can keep consuming data already in the opened row to minimize ACT and PRE operations.

 To take advantage of the data locality, it is desired that a row is fully mapped with data.
-However, a single attention head can be much smaller than the DRAM array dimension, e.g. head dimension of GPT2-XL is 64 while a row can store 1024 16-bit data.
-To maximize row hit rate, all attention heads in the same layer are concatenated to fill up the DRAM bank, as shown in Figure \ref{fig6}(a).
-To maximize the utilization of MAC units, the matrices are evenly distribute across PIM channels and banks, as shown in Figure \ref{fig6}(b).
-Figure \ref{fig6}(b) is a detailed example showing how $W_v$ matrices are mapped through 8 PIM channels.
-First, attention heads in a layer are concatenated along column direction to form a larger matrix.
-The concatenated matrix is mapped following the row major approach and evenly distributed to all available channels, as indicated by the colors in Figure \ref{fig6}(a) and (b).
-Inside each channel, all 16 banks are mapped with a portion of the matrix and execute MAC operations in parallel.
-The computation is similar when it comes to VMM in the attention projection and FFN layers.
-This mapping scheme distributes weights evenly to achieve the highest possible DRAM channel-wise and bank-wise parallelism and run as many MAC units at the same time as possible.
+However, a single attention head can be much smaller than the DRAM array dimension.
+As shown in Figure \ref{fig7}(a), attention head width of GPT2-small is 64 while a bank row can store 1024 16-bit data.
+To maximize the row hit rate, all attention heads in the same layer are concatenated to fill up the DRAM bank.
+Take GPT2-small as an example, 12 attention heads are concatenated to form a wider matrix with width of 768, along with the concatenation of input vectors, as shown in Figure \ref{fig7}(b).
+To maximize the utilization of MAC units, rows of the matrix are evenly distributed across PIM channels and banks.
+Figure \ref{fig7}(c) is a detailed example showing how the $K$ matrix are mapped through 8 PIM channels, assuming the token length is 256.
+First, attention heads in a layer are concatenated along column direction to form a larger matrix, with a dimension of $256 \times 768$.
+The concatenated matrix is mapped following the row major approach and evenly distributed as 32 matrix rows to each channel, as indicated by the rainbow colors in Figure \ref{fig7}(b) and (c).
+Inside each channel, all 16 banks are mapped with 2 rows of the matrix and execute MAC operations with the same vector in parallel.

-\underline{\textit{Intermediate Data Memory Reservation}}:
+\underline{\textit{\textbf{Intermediate Data Memory Reservation}}}: